DyG2Vec: Efficient Representation Learning for Dynamic Graphs: Experimental Evaluation

 \textbf{Training/Inference Speed}: Relying on a fixed window of history to produce task-agnostic node embeddings gives DyG2Vec a significant advantage in speed and memory.
-Figure \ref{fig:runtime_inference_vs_perf} shows the performance and runtime per epoch of all methods on the three large datasets: LastFM, SocialEvolution and MOOC, with $K=200$.
+Figures \ref{fig:runtime_inference_vs_perf} and \ref{fig:train_runtime_vs_perf} show the performance and runtime per epoch of all methods on the three large datasets: LastFM, SocialEvolution and MOOC.
 DyG2Vec is many orders of magnitude faster than CaW due to the latter's expensive random walk sampling procedure.
 RNN-based methods such as TGN have a good runtime on LastFM and MOOC; however, they are significantly slower on SocialEvol. which has a small number of nodes (74) but a large number of interactions ($\sim 2M$).
 This suggests that memory-based methods are slower for settings where a node's memory is updated frequently.
 Furthermore, while TGAT has a similar AMP encoder, DyG2Vec improves the efficiency and performance significantly.
 This reveals the significance of the window-based mechanism and the encoder architecture.
 Overall, DyG2Vec presents the best trade-off between speed and performance.

-\textbf{SSL for Future Link Prediction}: Table \ref{tab:ssl_freeze_flp} reports the transductive AP results for DyG2Vec under 3 different settings.
-Namely, we compare a random frozen encoder (Random-init) and an SSL pre-trained encoder (SSL-init) with the supervised baseline.
-The results reveal that our SSL pre-training learns informative node embeddings that are almost on par with the fully supervised baseline.
-This supports the capability of the non-contrastive methods to learn generic representations across unlabelled large-scale dynamic graphs, which is in line with the findings for other data modalities \citep{bardes2022vicreg}.
-The Random-init baseline is surprisingly good, as observed by recent works \citep{bgrl}, but is outperformed by the SSL pre-trained encoder.
+A more detailed complexity analysis is included in Appendix \ref{appendix:additional_results}.

 \textbf{Semi-supervised Learning on Dynamic Node Classification}: The DNC task is challenging due to its highly imbalanced labels.
-Previous works alleviate this issue by pre-training the encoder on future link prediction.
-In Figure \ref{fig:semi_supervised_learning}, we show that SSL is a more effective pre-training strategy for dynamic graphs than FLP, particularly in the low-label data regime where each model is trained on a portion of the target intervals $I$.
-This further cements the findings that reconstruction-based tasks such as link prediction overemphasize proximity which can be limiting for some downstream tasks \citep{dgi, graphcl}.
+In Figure \ref{fig:semi_supervised_learning}, we show that SSL is an effective pre-training strategy for the DNC task, particularly in the low-label data regime where each model is trained on a portion of the target edges.
+This highlights the potential of SSL to effectively use unlabeled data for representation learning and prevent representations from overfitting to such imbalanced classification tasks.